leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 <div id="maincontent">
 <h2 id="Installation"> <a>Installation </a> </h2>
 <p>
-Spacewalk like most linux programs is pretty easy to install and get up running, however the Centos page on it is out of date!
-You have a choice of using Oracle (10g+) or Postgres(8.4+) as the database back end and throughout this tutorial postgres is the one of choice with it being installed on Centos 6.6, however these instuctions should work for any of the CentOS 6 family.
+Spacewalk like most Linux programs is pretty easy to install and get up running, however the CentOS page on it is out of date!
+You have a choice of using Oracle (10g+) or Postgres(8.4+) as the database back end and throughout this tutorial Postgres is the one of choice with it being installed on CentOS 6.6, however these instructions should work for any of the CentOS 6 family.
 Further details on the install of Spacewalk can be found on the Fedora hosted page at the end of this post.The first step is to prepare the server with all the dependencies and RPMs needed for Spacewalk.
 The repo that holds Spacewalk needs installing, after java needs installing (Tomcat is used as the webserver), and finally the actual RPMs can be installed.
 </p>

 {% highlight bash %}
-# Grab the Repo
+# Grab the repo
 rpm -Uvh http://yum.spacewalkproject.org/2.0/RHEL/6/x86_64/spacewalk-repo-2.0-3.el6.noarch.rpm
 # Enable Open JDK to be installed on centos
 rpm -Uvh http://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm